Nemesis533/Local_LLHAMA/README.md

 - Wake word detection using `OpenWakeWord`
 - Voice recording with adaptive noise floor detection
 - Whisper-based speech-to-text conversion
-- LLaMA 3.1 (8B) LLM for command parsing and entity resolution
+- NEW!
+Allows the use of either same-machine instanced model (tested using LLaMA 3.1 (8B) or using an Ollama server LLM for command parsing and entity resolution
+- NEW!
+Allows the user to perform NL queries in addition to just giving HA commands
 - Optional PromptGuard safety layer (LLaMA 3.2 3B fine-tuned model)
 - Multilingual support: English, French, Spanish, Italian, German, Russian This allows you to call the command in any of the supported languages and not have to worry about it - you can say "la lumière du salon" for "living room light"
 - Fuzzy device/entity matching using dynamic Home Assistant entity list; for optmization purposes, a manual list of devices can also be assigned instead of filtering the full list from HA.
   This solves the problem of having to call devices by the exact name that they are saved under - you can now say "light above the desk" to call the "desk light".
 - Execute multiple commands in a single sentence
-- Basic web interface for output monitoring and connection status (expansion and system control planned)
+- NEW!
+Web interface for controlling settings, interactign with the system via text, output monitoring and connection status
 - Ability to integrate non-Home Assistant devices and commands with the same pipeline as the one used for Home Assistant.

 ## System Requirements